Paul Sherman on Free Speech in Elections

-I interviewed Paul Sherman on "Free Speech in Elections" on Philosophy in Action Radio on 9 January 2013.
-Listen to or download the podcast below.
+I interviewed Paul Sherman on "Free Speech in Elections" on 9 January 2013.
+Listen to or download this episode of Philosophy in Action Radio below.

 Many people support restrictions on spending in elections, particularly by corporations, in the name of "transparency" and "accountability."
 Institute for Justice attorney Paul Sherman takes a very different view.
 He argues persuasively that any restrictions on campaign spending are violations of freedom of speech.
 He has successfully argued that view in courts across the country.